-We utilize a number of technical, organizational and physical strategies and tactics to secure your personal information.
+We utilize a number of technical, organizational, process and physical strategies and tactics to secure your personal information.
 We employ experienced, professional engineers dedicated to the healthy function of our systems and protecting your information.
 Securing our customers’ data is a continuous priority for our company and is considered seriously in every decision we make.

 World-class Infrastructure Hosted in the United States

 Optery products run on world-class infrastructure in separate access-controlled environments provided by Amazon Web Service (AWS).
 AWS provides state of the art security for its platforms and facilities.
 Amazon complies with the latest industry security standards and has received multiple certifications and reports, including ISO 27001/27017/27018 and AICPA SOC 1, SOC 2, and SOC 3 (SSAE 16/ISAE 3402).
 For more information on Amazon’s security credentials, please visit aws.amazon.com/security and aws.amazon.com/compliance/soc-faqs/

 All user data in transit, including usernames and passwords, is encrypted using Transport Layer Security (TLS) v1.2 protocol (i.e. HTTPS / SSL) to prevent interception of your data.

 All data at rest is encrypted using encrypted database instances at Amazon using the industry standard AWS RDS with Advanced Encryption Standard (AES) 256-bit encryption algorithm.
 Encryption keys and encrypted data are stored separately using AWS’ Key Management System (KMS).
 We encrypt user account passwords using the PBKDF2 algorithm with a SHA256 hash.